-The Center for Business and Financial Law (CBFL) at New York Law School provides students with an unparalleled, rigorous, and integrated approach to academic study and skills training in all aspects of corporate, commercial, and financial law.
-Through cutting-edge courses, events, projects, and research, the CBFL brings together academics, practitioners, and students to address the challenges that animate business and finance.
+The Center for Business and Financial Law (CBFL) at New York Law School provides students with a rigorous and integrated approach to skills and practice training in corporate, commercial, and financial law.
+Through cutting-edge courses, events, projects, and research, the CBFL brings together practitioners and students to address the challenges that animate business and finance.

 The CBFL’s areas of focus include: